-The same judge described the club as a “creature of contract“, where the contract in question is made between the members of the timeshare club.
+The same judge described the club as a “creature of contract“, where the contract in question is made between, the members of the timeshare club and the club itself.
 A similar and generally better definition appears in the case of Re Koeppler’s Will Trust 3 WLR 765:

 “an association of persons bound together by identifiable rules and having an identifiable membership”.

-So, the key criteria for an unincorporated association is that it should:
+So, the key criteria for an unincorporated association are that it should:

 - Consist of two or more persons with a common non-business purpose.

 - Have contractual relations between those persons.

 Rules of Timeshare Club (UA)